 Drake’s undergraduate retention rate places it among the top 10% of all 4-year institutions.

-Approximately 98% of Drake full-time undergraduates receive financial aid, including both need- and merit-based assistance; Drake awards more than $55 million in institutional aid annually.
+100% of 2017 incoming Drake full-time undergraduates received financial aid, including both need- and merit-based assistance; Drake awards more than $59 million in institutional aid annually.

 Drake was named to the Peace Corps’ Top Volunteer-Producing Colleges and Universities list in 2016.